kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-reset.md

 weight: 60
 ---
 {{% capture overview %}}
-This command reverts any changes made by `kubeadm init` or `kubeadm join`.
+Performs a best effort revert of changes made by `kubeadm init` or `kubeadm join`.
 {{% /capture %}}

 {{% capture body %}}